MisanthropeGirl/schroders/README.md

 ### `ChartOptions.tsx`
 1. Testing the happy path thoroughly.
 No tests for successful `fromDate` and `toDate` changes or for when one date is initially invalid but becomes valid when the second date changes.
-2. Edge case around ewual dates
+2. Edge case around equal dates
 3. Radio button accessibility

 ### `StockList.tsx`